YourNiceCv

 References on Request

 Write 'References available on request' at bottom.
-Don't list full referee details on CV.
+Don't list full referee details on resume.

-A professional UK CV follows a specific structure.
+A professional Worldwide resume follows a specific structure.
 Here's what recruiters at KPMG, Deloitte, and Sky expect to see:

 Personal Details

-Include: Full name, city + postcode, mobile, professional email, LinkedIn URL.
+Include: Full name, city + zip code, mobile, professional email, LinkedIn URL.

 Exclude: Date of birth, marital status, national insurance number, full home address (privacy concerns).

 3-4 lines summarising your professional identity, key skills, and career goals.
-This is unique to UK CVs—US resumes rarely use this.
+This is unique to Worldwide resumes—US resumes rarely use this.

 Example: "Chartered Accountant (ACA) with 7 years' experience in financial reporting and audit for FTSE 250 companies.
 Expert in IFRS compliance and leading audit teams of 5-10 staff.
 Seeking Senior Accountant role at Big Four firm."